radcamp/radcamp.github.io/Lisbon2020/index.md

-# Welcome to RadCamp 2020 - The Leipzig Edition
+# Welcome to RadCamp 2020 - The Lisbon Edition

 January 22, 2020
 Location TBD